Setting up a comfortable work-from-home space

 It's a wild time, everybody.
 Thanks to the coronavirus (COVID-19), people everywhere are suddenly having to figure out how to work from home, in amongst dealing with unprecedented amounts of stress and anxiety.
 We feel you, buddies.
 We're all going through this together.

-At Lettuce, we've always been a remote-first team, so we thought we'd share our tips for how to quickly set up a comfortable space to work from home.
+At Lettuce, we've always been a distributed team, so we thought we'd share our tips for how to quickly set up a comfortable space to work from home.

 We're a global business with team members everywhere from Toronto to Cambridge, but most of us are based in Cape Town, South Africa, so expect this advice to be particularly relevant there.